Is The Workplace A Jungle?

 Why?

 That’s the origin of the proverbial “crab mentality.”
 The philosophy of the malevolent among your co-workers is “if they can’t have a promotion or an incentive, neither can you.”
-Some people in workplaces just don’t want to see their co-workers succeeding.
-They so hate it when somebody climbs up the ladder especially if they’ve been there longer.
-These are the snakes who would bite you with intrigues and gossips when they see you work harder than they do.
+Some people in workplaces just don’t want to see their co-workers succeed.
+They hate it when somebody climbs the ladder, especially if they’ve been there longer.
+These snakes would bite you with intrigue and gossip when they see you work harder than they do.
 They would accuse you of being a leech trying to suck the attention and favor of the people upstairs.
+Avoid them like mosquitoes and cockroaches, for they could carry a deadly disease.

-Don’t allow the venom of the snakes get through your nerves.
+Don’t allow the venom of the snakes to get through your nerves and kill your enthusiasm and motivation.
 Continue to work as hard as your personal values would allow you.
-That’s just the reality in the workplace – that generally there are two types of workers – the ants and the termites.
+That’s just the reality in the workplace – generally, there are two types of workers – the ants and the termites.

-And with who would you rather be associated – with the ants in the workplace who keep themselves busy working and helping one another in order to achieve the goals of the organization or with the termites, whose actions and pronouncements, deliberate or otherwise, are damaging – not only to the organization but more so to themselves?
+And with whom would you rather be associated – with the ants in the workplace who keep themselves busy working and helping one another to achieve the goals of the organization or with the termites, whose actions and pronouncements, deliberate or otherwise, are damaging – not only to the organization but more so to themselves?

-They are basically a negative bunch that should be avoided at all cost.
-The termites hold a grudge against the people upstairs for one reason or another and they think that by not doing their jobs the way they ought to and by behaving oddly, they could get even.
-They spin tales about the current state of the organization basically for the purpose of demotivating people.
+They are basically a negative bunch that should be avoided at all costs.
+The termites hold a grudge against the people upstairs for one reason or another, and they think that by not doing their jobs the way they ought to and behaving oddly, they could get even.
+They spin tales about the organization’s current state to demotivate people.
 Be aware that the termites could also sow dissension among their co-workers.

 Watch out also for the parasites in the workplace.

 The parasites seem to have special training in detecting generosity.
-Once they have spotted a kind-hearted co-worker who wouldn’t say no when asked for favors then they will have a field day.
+Once they have spotted a kind-hearted co-worker who wouldn’t say no when asked for favors, they will have a field day.
 They would ask you to solve their work-related problems and sometimes even seek personal favors.

 So, be careful.
-Learn to say no when you have to or else they would eat up your time and resources.
+Learn to say no when you must, or they will waste your time and resources.
 They would not hesitate to abuse you.

 It’s okay if they return the favor.
 The problem is the word “reciprocate” is not in their vocabulary.